On Origin Stories and Becoming

 An artform, even.

 As a child I felt ‘other’.
 It wasn’t in an I don’t belong sort of way, but a touch of outside-looking-in.
 Even that language and the emotion it arouses isn’t quite right.
 I was never made to feel like an outsider.
 My childhood was perfectly average in all the best ways.
 But I was an observer.
 Always watching.
 Always cataloging.
 Always writing stories in my head about who I would be and how I would show up in the world (laser focused on becoming).
-I observed other people’s behaviors like a buffet — internalizing the flavors I resonated with, steering clear of the ones I didn’t.
+I observed other people’s behavior like a buffet, internalizing the flavors I resonated with, steering clear of the ones I didn’t.
 I could witness a petty argument between friends and immediately clock how both of them were right.
 Choosing sides was genuinely impossible for me because I could FEEL the reality of both perspectives simultaneously.
 Bone-deep empathy on one side, genuine puzzlement at their inability to see outside themselves on the other.

 The moment someone called me an old soul, something clicked into place.